smart-home/smarthome-deployment/README.md

 Install *ansbile*: `[sudo] pip install ansible` and check that `ansible-playbook` got added to your `$PATH`.

-Then put a ssh keyfile with read access to the following repositories on GitHub at the path `roles/hub/files/smarthome-services`:
+Then put a ssh keyfile with read access to the following repositories on GitHub at the path `keys/smarthome-services{.pub}` (it will also be the admin user ssh key):

 * smart-home/smarthome-hub-sync
 * smart-home/smart-home-config
-* smart-home/smarthome-deployment-blobs

-And one with read access to the following repositories at the path `roles/hub-pull/files/smarthome-services` (can be the same, a symlink...):

 * smart-home/smarthome-deployment
 * smart-home/smarthome-deployment-blobs

-And finally one with write access to the remote data endpoint at the path `roles/hub-pull/files/smarthome-remote-key`.
+And one with write access to the remote data endpoint at the path `keys/smarthome-remote-key`.

 NOTE: these playbooks have been tested with passwordless keyfile access to both GitHub and EC2.
 They might get stuck with password prompts.
 Consider using `ssh-agent`.